 All you have to do is submit a quote to journalists looking to quote experts like you!
 You can get mentioned in publications like Cosmo and Huffpost.

-Pst... our clients get access to our proven HARO template and expert submission tips 👀
+Pst... our clients get access to our proven HARO template, expert submission tips, a database that tracks all journalists’ queries that are relevant to the mental health industries, and optional pitch writing 👀

 Posting content on someone else's website and linking back to your website is another great way to get backlinks.

-For more guest posting tips, check out our post on guest posting tips for therapists.
+→ Read our post on guest posting tips for therapists

 There are many more link building SEO strategies, but these four are great starts for therapists.